ghuntley/visual-studio-for-windows-layouts/README.md

 ## usage

-1. As an administrator, clone this repository as `C:\ProgramData\Microsoft\VisualStudio\Packages\_Instances`
+- Cherry pick a particular version and place in `C:\ProgramData\Microsoft\VisualStudio\Packages\_Instances` or as an administrator, after uninstalling all editions of visual studio for windows, clone this repository as `C:\ProgramData\Microsoft\VisualStudio\Packages\_Instances`

 ```bash
 cd C:\ProgramData\Microsoft\VisualStudio\Packages
 git clone https://github.com/ghuntley/visual-studio-for-windows-layouts _Instances
 ```

-2. Launch the Visual Studio Installer.
+- Launch the Visual Studio Installer.
-3. On the layout you wish to install, click retry and then click finish.
+- On the layout you wish to install, click retry and then click finish.

 ## contributing